-As you should be aware, all of our students receive some or all of their education using workbooks created by Accelerated Christian Education (ACE).
-These books, called PACEs, are assigned using diagnostic testing that tells us where your student has learning gaps or what their next level of progress.
-The grades for these PACEs are contained in the first section of the report card and look like the picture to the right.
+As you should be aware, ECS students receive some or all of their education using workbooks created by Accelerated Christian Education (ACE).
+These books, called PACEs, are assigned using diagnostic testing that tells us where your student has learning gaps or what their next level of progress should be.
+The grades for these PACEs are contained in the first section of the Report Card (aka Student Progress Report shown above) and appear as follows...

-There are two important pieces of information that you should take notice of in this section.
-To begin with, each PACE subject will have a number in the AVG column.
-This number indicates the student’s current average in that PACE subject.
-Please note the average may contain incomplete items that lower the average as the grade is 0.
+There are three important pieces of information that you should take notice of in this section.
+To begin with, each PACE subject will have a percent in the gray area of each subject.
+This percentage indicates the student’s current average in that PACE subject.

-The second piece of information, and perhaps the most vital piece, is the number in the “# Comp” column.
-This represents the number of PACEs you student has completed for the first quarter.
+The second piece of information, and perhaps the most vital piece, is the number noted as Year-to-Date Completed.
+This represents the number of PACEs you student has completed for the quarter.

 Remember, at the beginning of the year, you were asked to submit a choice for the learning track of your student.
 It was a page at the back of the handbook that you were supposed to sign.
-(If you never did, your student was assigned based upon teacher observation).
+(If you did not submit a form, your student was assigned a track based upon teacher observation).
 In those tracks, each student is required to complete a specific number of PACEs per quarter to be considered “passing” in her or his current grade level.
+Students in learning tracks 1 and 2 should be completing 3 PACEs each quarter and 1-2 computer units.
 If your student has completed less than the required amount, he or she is in danger of failing for the year.

 Finally, note that this section will grow throughout the year and will, at year end, contain a final average.

 Along with their PACEs, students at ECS may also, depending upon their learning track and parent election, receive some or all of their education using Alpha/Omega Publishing’s Ignitia System online.
-(Please note that all computer assignments and progress can be reviewed by parents at home using their students’ logins.) the grades for the units, lessons, quizzes, tests, and projects for these subjects are contained in the second section of the report card and look like the above picture.
+(Please note that all computer assignments and progress can be reviewed by parents at home using their students’ logins.) the grades for the units, lessons, quizzes, tests, and projects for these subjects are now averaged via various weights and appear in the section above similarly to the PACE grades.

 ECS makes an effort to allow various learning types and out-of-desk activities with our extracurriculars.
-These include Chapel (for spiritual growth), Art and Science (for hands-on and visual learning), Music and Drama (for Fine Arts learning), and Physical Education (as required for graduation in the state of Florida).
-In this section, your student will receive a numerical grade reflecting her or his attendance and/or participation.
-The section looks like the picture to the right.
+These include Chapel (for spiritual growth), Art/Science/Computer Programming (for hands-on and visual learning), Music and Drama (for Fine Arts learning), and Physical Education (as required for graduation in the state of Florida).
+Your student will receive a numerical grade reflecting her or his attendance and/or participation.
+These grades appear after the grades for PACE and computer work.